Skip to main content

 Tioga Lake

-The local time of Split is Greenwhich Mountain Time +1 which is nine hours ahead of Los Angeles.
+Local Time: The local time of Split is Greenwich Mean Time (GMT) +1, which is typically 9 hours ahead of Los Angeles.

-Flag of Croatia: The flag of Croatia is red, white, and blue horizontal bands with Croatian coat of arms (red and white checkered).
+Flag of Croatia: The flag of Croatia consists of three equal horizontal bands of red (top), white, and blue, with the historic Croatian coat of arms (a red and white chequered shield topped by a five-shield crown) centered in the middle.

 City of Split